The General (1998 film): Plot

 On August 18, 1994, Martin Cahill leaves his home in Cowper Downs, Rathmines.
 He is ambushed by an assassin, who escapes on a motorcycle driven by an accomplice.
 As his family grieve, his Garda nemesis, Inspector Ned Kenny, arrives to see his corpse removed from the scene.

 In the 1950s, a young Cahill and his siblings engage in theft to supplement their family's meagre income.
 He is caught by a Garda as he attempts a theft from a butcher's shop, and is incarcerated in an industrial school.

 By the early 1980s, Cahill is released from prison and returns to his home at the run-down Hollyfield Buildings in Rathmines.
 Dublin Corporation is in the process of demolishing the buildings, something which Cahill opposes in the courts.
 Garda Sergeant Ned Kenny assists the Corporation in evicting current residents, and attempts to get Cahill to leave peacefully.

 After the demolition of the buildings, Cahill moves a caravan onto the site.
 The caravan is subsequently burned out.
 Cahill then erects a tent and continues to prevent construction of new houses.
 He backs down when Dublin Corporation provide him with a new home in Rathmines.

 Cahill purchases a new home in an upscale area for £80,000, turning his cash into a bank draft at a local bank.
-He then instructs his gang to rob the bank, humiliating the newly promoted Inspector Ned Kenny.
+He then instructs his gang to rob the bank, while he is inside the police station acorss the street, humiliating the newly promoted Inspector Ned Kenny.

 Cahill and his associate Noel Curley commit an armed robbery of a video arcade.
 They are arrested and face trial.
 During the trial, Cahill attempts numerous tactics to get acquitted, including attempting to kill the State's chief forensic scientist with a car bomb.
 After the State fails to prove that Cahill and Curley put the victim of the armed robbery in fear of her life, they are acquitted.